Women in architecture: European developments

 The first woman to be admitted to Britain's Royal Institute of British Architects (RIBA) was Ethel Charles (1871–1962) in 1898.
 She and her sister Bessie were both trained as architects under the partnership of Ernest George and Harold Peto.
 In 1893, they both attempted to continue their training by attending the Architectural Association School of Architecture but were refused entry.
 Ethel completed part of the course offered by the Bartlett School of Architecture, receiving distinctions.
 As a woman, though, she was unable to obtain large-scale commissions and was forced to concentrate on modest housing projects such as labourers' cottages.

 Another early female architect in Britain was Edith Hughes (1888–1971), a Scot, who after attending lectures on art and architecture at the Sorbonne, studied at Gray's School of Art, Aberdeen, where she received a diploma in architecture in 1914.
 In addition to teaching at the Glasgow School of Art, she established her own practice in 1920, specializing in kitchen design.
 The first woman to design a major public building in Britain was Elisabeth Scott (1898–1972) who was the architect behind the Shakespeare Memorial Theatre at Stratford-upon-Avon completed in 1932.
 Gertrude Leverkus, though not the first to be admitted to the RIBA in 1922, claimed to have been the first woman to have made a lifelong career as a practicing architect having initially been a pupil, and later a partner, of Horace Field.
 Gillian Harrison (1898–1974) was one of the first four Architectural Association students, and in 1931 became the first woman Fellow of the Royal Institute of British Architects.
+In 1981, Matrix Feminist Design Co-Operative was established in London as one of the first architectural organisations globally to apply a feminist perspective to architecture and the built environment, actively challenging patriarchal spatial structures.
+Matrix advanced its aims through built projects, critical theory, commissioned research, and publications, most notably Making Space: Women and the Man-made Environment, published in 1984.